 - utilizing integrated pest management techniques that use "beneficial bugs" to control unwanted pests.
-The use of natural biological control technology keeps plants and their products virtually free of chemical agents.
+The use of natural biological control technology keeps plants and their p products virtually free of chemical agents.
 The process includes regular monitoring techniques for threat identification, development of appropriate, tailored response strategies and the execution of these strategies; - capturing rainwater from various greenhouse roofs for irrigation purposes; - capturing landfill gas on a long term contract from the City of Vancouver landfill to generate electricity under a long term contract with BC Hydro and thermal heat for an adjacent greenhouse; - recycling water and nutrients during the production process; - growing plants in a natural medium, including coconut fibre and rock wool, as opposed to growing in the soil and depleting nutrients; and - using dedicated environmental control computer systems which monitor and control virtually all aspects of the growing environment, thereby maximizing the efficient use of energy.

-The Company's assets, as of the reporting date, include six operating produce greenhouses providing approximately 837,094 square metres (or approximately 212 acres) of growing space in Canada and the United States.
-For the year ended December 31, 2017 the Company had seven operating produce greenhouses.
-During 2017, the Company granted rights to one of its greenhouses located in Delta, BC (the "Delta 3 Greenhouse") to Pure Sunfarms.
-Pure Sunfarms is in the process of converting the Delta 3 Greenhouse into a facility compliant with Access to Cannabis for Medical Purposes Regulations ("ACMPR") with the object of seeking to achieve large scale low-cost high quality cannabis production.
-Pure Sunfarms received a cultivation license from Health Canada for the Delta 3 Greenhouse on March 2, 2018.
+The Company's assets, as of the reporting date, include six operating produce greenhouses providing approximately 849,958 square metres (or approximately 215 acres) of growing space in Canada and the United States.
+During 2017, the Company granted rights to what was its seventh greenhouse, located in Delta, BC (the "Delta 3 Greenhouse"), to Pure Sunfarms.
+Pure Sunfarms is in the process of converting the Delta 3 Greenhouse into a facility compliant with Access to Cannabis for Medical Purposes Regulations ("ACMPR"), which was merged into the "Cannabis Regulations" on October 17 with the object of seeking to achieve large scale low-cost high quality cannabis production.
+Pure Sunfarms received a cultivation license on March 2, 2018 and a sales license on July 30, 2018 from Health Canada for the Delta 3 Greenhouse.

 All of the Company's greenhouses are constructed of glass, aluminum and steel, and are located on land owned or leased by the Company.
-The Company also has marketing agreements with growers in Canada, United States and Mexico that currently operate approximately 572,800 square metres (or approximately 140 acres) of growing area.
+The Company also has marketing agreements with growers in Canada, the United States and Mexico that currently operate approximately 808,000 square metres (or approximately 200 acres) of growing area.